VitorVilela7/SA1-Root/Gradius-III/README.md

 SA-1 was used for the maximum time possible and a callback system was used for the SA-1 CPU calling back the SNES CPU when running on routines that it can't handle (APU uploads and PPU updates mostly).

+Because of the strategy used,
+**128 kB (1024 Kbit) of BW-RAM is required to the game run** correctly.

 ## RAM remap